hadencain/hadencain/README.md

                                                         B'         `-'

-## Some of my current interests 📚
+## interests 📚
-  - 🎵 Digital audio workstations and audio programming
+  - generative audio using MaxMSP
-  - 🔧 Windows/Linux/Mobile multi-tenant applications
-  - 📶 IoT devices for sensory data collection
+  - Interactive visuals with Touchdesigner
-  - 🕷 Data modeling for machine learning
+  - procedural 3d modeling in Blender
-  - 🔬 Algorithm analysis
+  - data analysis, predictive modeling, and AI
 <!--

 **hadencain/hadencain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.